 Advance Care Planning

-We’ve included resources to help you hold these conversations with your family members and healthcare professionals.
-Knowing your options now can help you make decisions that reflect the quality of life that’s important to you.
-And you can make changes to an advance directive so that it mirrors your current needs, beliefs and wishes.
+We’ve included resources to support conversations with your family and healthcare team.
+Understanding your options now can help you make decisions that reflect what quality of life means to you.
+And if your needs, beliefs, or wishes change, you can update your advance directive at any time.

 Advance Directive